New recipes and updates

 6. Remove the cake from the oven and cool in the tin for 15 minutes while you melt the butter.
 Stir the cinnamon into the sugar.

-7. Turn the cake out of the tin onto a wire rack set over a large baking tray; tap the tin gently when you inverted if the cake doesn’t just slip out.
-Brush liberally with melted butter and spoon the cinnamon sugar all over.
+7. Turn the cake out of the tin onto a wire rack set over a large baking tray; tap the tin gently when you inverted if the cake doesn’t slip out easily.
+Brush liberally with melted butter and sprinkle the cinnamon sugar all over.
 Reuse all the sugar spilt onto the baking tray; try to carefully roll the cake in the sugar to coat.

 8. Set the cake back on the wire rack to cool completely.
-It will keep well for several days covered with a cloche or in a cake box.
+It will keep well for several days covered with a lid or in a cake box.

 NEW recipe finder